Links to Dutch FM-activities in LMICs.

 Gert van den Berg has just left for Ghana. follow his Blog on http://gertinafrika.wordpress.com/

-SA is the light beacon for the rest of Africa.
+SA is the light beacon for FM for the rest of Africa.
 People like Steve Reid, Bruce Sparks and many others lead the message of FM.

 The power of the FM-approach for me is the work of Hugo Tempelman – a Dutch GP – together with Liesje Froeling in Elandshoorn.